5G wireless rollout limited because of safety concerns at certain airports

 "This agreement will avoid potentially devastating disruptions to passenger travel, cargo operations, and our economic recovery, while allowing more than 90% of wireless tower deployment to occur as scheduled," Biden said in a statement.
 "This agreement protects flight safety and allows aviation operations to continue without significant disruption and will bring more high-speed internet options to millions of Americans."

-Airlines say the new 5G signals might confuse radar altimeters, which planes depend on to measure height off the ground.
+Airlines claim the new 5G signals might confuse radar altimeters, which planes depend on to measure height off the ground.

 Cellphone companies insist 5G is not a threat to aviation.